timotheeg/nefarious/doc/source/faq.rst

     nefarious has successfully read and rewritten nefs from my ex-D60 as well, but I haven't attempted to set the jpeg preview for D60 pics (yet).

 why are nefarious written nef files smaller than the original nefs?
     Very observant! so I guess you've noticed in plain read-and-write-again, around 100 bytes are missing from the written files...
 Did nefarious erase something?
 Actually, I'm not sure myself.
-I assume this is because the nef file from Nikon must be storing a few extra bytes for padding here and there when writing. nefarious writes the absolute mininum with no consideration for padding. and so saves these few bytes.
+I assume this is because the nef file from Nikon must be storing a few extra bytes for padding here and there when writing. nefarious writes the absolute minimum with no consideration for padding. and so saves these few bytes.

     I must admit this has bothered me, especially since I haven't managed to find these extra bytes in some samples nefs (it's not easy to find a 100 bytes in a 15MB file).
 I have somewhat put my worries to rest after: